David Szalay becomes first Hungarian-British author to win the Booker Prize

 An extract from the book, performed by rapper Stormzy, was screened at the London ceremony, which was attended by celebrity guests including The White Lotus actor Jason Isaacs, comedian Sara Pascoe, Gavin And Stacey’s Ruth Jones and veteran comedian Sir Lenny Henry.

-Szalay, who was previously shortlisted in 2016 for All That Man Is, has received £50,000 and a trophy, presented to him by last year’s winner Samantha Harvey.
+Szalay, who was previously shortlisted in 2016 for All That Man Is, received £50,000 and a trophy presented by last year’s winner Samantha Harvey.

 The author’s sixth work of fiction, a meditation on power, tracks the life of teenage Istvan from Hungary who eventually moves from the army to the company of London’s super-rich.